mohammadchehab/bash-lib/README.md

 http.get http://stash.compciv.org/congress-twitter/json/joni-ernst.json
 ```

-You can simple de-register the module using the `unset` command
+You can simply de-register the module using the `unset` command

 ```bash
 unset console;